 Underground Norwich FAQ

-There is plenty of room to move around the undercroft so most people will be able to attend the tour without any issues.
+This depends on where you visit.
+On the Hidden Street tour, there is plenty of room to move around in the undercroft so most people will be able to attend the tour without any issues.

-The tour is perfectly safe.
-However, visitors are advised to bring a flashlight (or fully charged mobile with torch) as it can be dark down in the undercroft.
-Watch out for tripping hazards as some of the floors are quite uneven.
+The Hidden Street tour is perfectly safe.
+However, visitors are advised to bring a flashlight (or fully charged mobile with a torch) as it can be dark down in the undercroft.
+Watch out for trip hazards as some of the floors are quite uneven.

 The tour will take roughly one hour to complete.
-There is also a small exhibition upstairs in KindaKafe about the Ponds shoeshop which is also worth looking at.
+There is also a small exhibition upstairs in The Shoebox about the Ponds shoe shop which is also worth looking at.

-If you are interested in embarking on a subterranean tour in Norwich, head to the KindaKafe website.
+If you are interested in embarking on a subterranean tour in Norwich, head to The Shoebox website.